 Consumer Protection Act is AN Indian federation law enacted in 1986 to safeguard the interests of customers in India.
-It makes provision for the institution of consumer councils and alternative authorities for the settlement of consumerdisputes and for matters connected thereupon.
+It makes provision for the institution of consumer councils and alternative authorities for the settlement of consumerdisputes and matters connected thereupon.
 The growing interdependence of the world economy and international character of the many business practices have contributed to the event of universal stress on consumer rights protection and promotion.
-Consumers, purchasers and customer’s world over, are demanding value for cash within the variety of quality product and higher services. trendy technological developments have no doubt made an excellent impact on the standard, handiness, and safety of windfall services. however, the actual fact of life is that the customers are still victims of unscrupulous and exploitatory practices.
+Consumers, purchasers, and customer’s world over are demanding value for cash within the variety of quality products and higher services.
+Trendy technological developments have no doubt made an excellent impact on the standard, handiness, and safety of windfall services.
+However, the fact of life is that the customers are still victims of illegal and exploitatory practices.

-Exploitation of consumers assumes varied forms like adulteration of food, spurious medicine, dubious rent purchase plans, high costs, poor quality, deficient services, deceptive advertisements, unsafe merchandise, black marketing and many more. additionally, with the revolution in information technology newer sorts of challenges are thrown on the buyer like cyber crimes, plastic money etc., that have an effect on the consumer in an even bigger way.
-“Consumer is sovereign” and “customers the king” are nothing more than myths within the present situation particularly within the developing societies.
-However, it’s been realized and rightly in order that the consumer protection could be a socio-economic programme to be pursued by the govt also because the businesses the satisfaction of the customers is within the interest of each. in this context, the govt, however, features a primary responsibility to safeguard the consumers’ interests and rights through applicable policy measures, legal structure, and body framework.
+Exploitation of consumers assumes varied forms like adulteration of food, spurious medicine, dubious rent purchase plans, high costs, poor quality, deficient services, deceptive advertisements, unsafe merchandise, black marketing and many more.
+Additionally, with the revolution in information technology, newer sorts of challenges are thrown on the buyer like cyber crimes, plastic money, etc., that affect the consumer in an even bigger way.
+“Consumer is sovereign” and “customers the king” are nothing more than myths within the present situation, particularly within the developing societies.
+However, it’s been realized and rightly so that consumer protection could be a socio-economic program to be pursued by the govt also because the businesses the satisfaction of the customers is within the interest of each.
+In this context, the govt, however, features a primary responsibility to safeguard the consumers’ interests and rights through applicable policy measures, legal structure, and body framework.
 The intention and object of the Consumer Protection Act are to provide a speedy remedy and for higher protection of interests of the consumer.

 METHOD AND METHODOLOGY :

-The study which is investigative in nature attempts to examine the effective presentation of Consumer disputes redressal agencies functioning at National, State and District level of India.
-The objective is to analyze the number of cases field/disposed of and to compare the performance of efficiency of various consumer dispute Redressal agencies working at national, state and district levels.
-The secondary data have been collected from Annual reports, bulletins and journals published by the voluntary consumer organization in India, e-journals, websites, Articles, and news related to consumer protection.
+The investigative study attempts to examine the effective presentation of Consumer disputes redressal agencies functioning at the National, State, and District level of India.
+The objective is to analyze the number of cases filed/disposed of and to compare the performance of efficiency of various consumer dispute Redressal agencies working at national, state, and district levels.
+The secondary data have been collected from Annual reports, bulletins, and journals published by the voluntary consumer organization in India, e-journals, websites, Articles, and news related to consumer protection.